 You can check to see if a job already exists by using the search and filter capabilities on the jobs screen within your dashboard.

-Manage permissions - Be cognizant of where the job 'lives' within your account structure.
+Manage permissions - Be cognizant of where the job is assigned within your account structure.
 Where you place a job in structure will affect your analytics output.
-Also, where you place a job determines which users in your account have access to posting that job.
+Also, where you place a job determines which users in your account have access to that job.
 Whenever possible, only provide access to those individuals who need to review reports and/or manage the survey process.

-The linked hiring profile is important - A job inherits all of the characteristics of the linked hiring profile.
-As such, it will also inherit future changes made to the linked hiring profile.
+The linked job profile is important - A job inherits all of the characteristics of the linked job profile.
+As such, it will also inherit future changes made to the linked job profile.

 Jobs are not requisitions - Avoid creating the same job for every location or department.
 If you need to hire specific to a location or business unit, manage that need through your account structure and dashboard filters, not by creating new Jobs.

-Pay attention to the Job status.
-When a job is created, it's placed in 'Active' status by default.
-We recommend reviewing your list of 'Active' jobs once a month to see if any should be 'Deactivated'.
+Pay attention to the Job status - When a job is created, it's placed in Active status by default.
+We recommend reviewing your list of Active jobs periodically, such as once a month, to see if any should be Deactivated.